liberation-data/drivine/README.md

 Experience as a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j) helped, as well as discussion and debate with colleagues, especially among those with experience applying OGM/ORM tools.
 I believe that Drivine proves that it is not necessary to forego clean architecture in order to achieve scaleability goals.

-So that's how it happened.
+So that's how it happened 👍.

 ## Feedback